Guidelines on prosecuting cases involving communications sent via social media

 Category 4 Offences Handling Arrangements

-All Category 4 offences require charging authorisation from the Private Office Legal Team or the CPSD CCP or DCCP: see the section below on Handling Arrangements.
+All Category 4 offences require charging authorisation from the Director's Legal Advisor or the CPSD CCP or DCCP: see the section below on Handling Arrangements.

 Prosecutors should be familiar with the legal guidance on Violence against Women and Girls and apply the principles set out in the guidance in appropriate cases.
 For practical assistance in dealing with casework preparation and case presentation, reference should be made to the VAWG section of the Casework Hub.